ingaps/misc/aspnet/DecimalNumbersValidation/README.md

-# Decimal number validation in ASP.NET MVC
+# Decimal number validation in ASP.NET MVC 5

-It is known that by default ASP.NET applications accept only dot as the separator for decimal numbers as it is common for the US.
-If you want to use a comma as a separator, the official documentation says it is necessary to include a special jQuery script for globalization.
+It is known that by default ASP.NET applications accept only dot as the separator for decimal numbers as it is common for the English localization Culture.
+If you want to use a comma as a separator, the official documentation says it is necessary to include a special jQuery script for globalization [ASP.NET tutorial](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/examining-the-edit-methods-and-edit-view#jquery-validation-for-non-english-locales)

 Let's say you want your app to accept BOTH comma and dot as a decimal separator in input fields.
 Here is a simple way to do this: